SayBuild.com

 At the end of the construction phrase, the line closes and the amount borrowed is paid off with a mortgage loan of your choice.

 Many lenders offer the combined construction line and permanent loan as a bundled product.
 There are advantages and disadvantages.
-See our discussion on construction/permanent loans.

 If you are unable to obtain the combined construction/perm loan with the same lender, you will need to: